Sri Lankan civil war: Origin and evolution

-The origins of the Sri Lankan civil war lie in the continuous political rancour between the majority Sinhalese and the minority Tamils.
 The roots of the modern conflict extend back to the colonial era, when the country was known as Ceylon.
 The British colonial period lasted from 1815 to 1948, during which the British sought monetary gain from Sri Lanka's supply of tea, coffee, coconuts, and rubber.
 A labour shortage led the British to employ Tamils from India to work on tea plantations, furthering fears of racial decline among the Sinhalese.
-English language schools were also established in Jaffna by the American Ceylon Mission, which provided English-language skills for the Tamil population in Jaffna.
-The British favoured English speakers, so Tamils outcompeted their Sinhalese counterparts in the civil service sector.
+A bulk of missionary schools were also established in the Northern Province as well as the south western areas of the island.
+Many English language schools were established in the Tamil-majority Jaffna by American missionaries since the British wanted to prevent conflict with the English missions in the south.
+Since Jaffna soil was economically unproductive unlike the south, Tamils there invested more heavily in education to secure government jobs.
+A small section of the Jaffna society benefited from this while most of the Tamil areas remained uneducated.
+The British selected their candidates for the civil service on a merit basis through civil service examination without an ethnic quota.
+Therefore, historian E. F. C. Ludowyk explained the Tamil overrepresentation in civil service in terms of "their greater industry and thrift".
+S. W. R. D. Bandaranaike, the fourth Prime Minister of the Dominion of Ceylon, stated that the Tamils gained a "dominant position in the public services" due to their hard work and merit in passing the qualifying examinations.
+Upon independence, the ruling Sinhalese elite would vilify Tamils as having been favoured by the British to justify discriminatory policies against them.

 In 1919, major Sinhalese and Tamil political organisations united to form the Ceylon National Congress, under the leadership of Ponnambalam Arunachalam, to press the colonial government for more constitutional reforms.
 British colonial administrator William Manning actively encouraged the concept of "communal representation" and created the Colombo town seat in 1920, which alternated between the Tamils and the Sinhalese.

 After their election to the State Council in 1936, the Lanka Sama Samaja Party (LSSP) members N.M.
 Perera and Philip Gunawardena demanded the replacement of English as the official language by Sinhala and Tamil.
 In November 1936, a motion that "in the Municipal and Police Courts of the Island the proceedings should be in the vernacular" and that "entries in police stations should be recorded in the language in which they are originally stated" were passed by the State Council and referred to the Legal Secretary.
 However, in 1944, J.R.
 Jayawardena moved in the State Council that Sinhala should replace English as the official language.